lauracorssac/angular-recipes/README.md

 My current To-Do list is:

-- Add more photos to a recipe's details;
+- Fix some design principes;
-- Add recipes from other countries as well and do filter buttons to show only those of a selected nationality!
+- Add some tags to the recipes and a search by filter!
+E.g.: sweet, savory, ...;
 - Search about accessibility in webpages and implement recommendations found;
 - Seach about testing and do it;